The general structure and shape of the 2019 version of an open Digital Alchemy and Networked Narratives Course based at Kean University…

 To open we ask you to think about the ancient practice of Alchemy applied in the present with digital tools.
 What would it mean to you to have that title?
 And there are many things to get set up for this explanation- accounts, blogs, tools.
 You will start building your own digital alchemy laboratory.
 And we will begin looking at, and thinking more deeply about networks we engage in, by our own choice, and what they might be engaging us in, not of our choice.

 Introduction to examples / background of Digital and Networked/New Media Art.
 What does digital aid, enable in art and artists?
 How does it reflect / represent the digitalness in our own lives?
+What does self representation in the digital age mean in times of increasing networked surveillance?

 In this segment we will learn and applying graphic creation skills and understand to meme messages, remixed visual media, and animated GIFs as short form video.
 Rather than the typical ways these media types are spread in social media to garner laughter or worse, to mock, we will explore how we can use them to express the ways our digital lives are playing out.